mikepfrank/dynamic/src/simulator/README.md

-This module defines a class for differentiable dynamic functions, which are derived dynamic functions that are also differentiable with respect to any of their variables, and whose partial derivatives with respect to any given variable is itself another derived dynamic function.
+This module defines a class for differentiable dynamic functions, which are derived dynamic functions that are also differentiable with respect to any of their variables, and whose partial derivative with respect to any given variable is itself another derived dynamic function.